CPP and EI Contributions

 To model this in Snap you can check the box for Pay CPP premiums (employer portion).
 Make sure to keep checked Pay CPP Premiums (employee portion) as well.

 On the Planning page, the CPP/EI deductions are displayed in the expanded Income Tax section.
+Make sure this section is expanded (the arrow in the header is pointing left) to see the CPP/EI column.

 A Note about the CPP/QPP enhancement

-Between 2019 and 2023, CPP contribution rates for employees increased from 4.95% to 5.95% (5.4% to 6.4% for QPP).
-In 2024, a new Yearly Additional Maximum Pensionable Earnings (YAMPE) will be introduced that is 7% higher than the Yearly Maximum Pensionable Earnings (YMPE).
+In 2024, a new Yearly Additional Maximum Pensionable Earnings (YAMPE) was introduced that is 7% higher than the Yearly Maximum Pensionable Earnings (YMPE).
 From 2025 onwards, the YAMPE will be 14% higher than the YMPE.
-The contribution rate on earnings between the YMPE and YAMPE is 4% for employees.
+The contribution rate on earnings between the YMPE and YAMPE is 4% for employees and is referred to as the second additional contribution (CPP2).

 In Snap, contributions will be automatically adjusted to the new contribution rates and earnings ceilings.
 Please click here for Canada Pension Plan Enhancement details.
 For clients residing in Quebec, enhancements to QPP are followed.